3 History of Rockets & Space Flight

 When fully fueled, the Saturn V rocket was 363 ft (111 m) tall and weighed 6.2 million pounds (2.8 million kg).

-The first stage of the Saturn V used RP-1 (a specially densified kerosene) and liquid oxygen (LOX) as the propellant to power its five rocket engines, and the second and third stages used cryogenic liquid hydrogen (LH) and LOX.
+The first stage of the Saturn V used RP-1 (a specially densified kerosene) and liquid oxygen (LOX) as the propellant to power its five rocket engines, and the second and third stages used cryogenic liquid hydrogen (LH2) and LOX.
 The Saturn V was 85% propellant by mass on the launch pad.
-The first stage of this rocket produced over 3,000 tons of thrust at liftoff.
-During the first stage burn, the propellant flow rate to all five F-1 rocket engines was about 15 tons per second, in the ratio of one ton of RP-1 to two tons of LOX.
+The first stage of this rocket produced about 34,500 kN (7,750,000 lb) of thrust at liftoff.
+During the first stage burn, the propellant flow rate to all five F-1 rocket engines was about 13,200 liters per second ( 3,500 gallons per second) in the ratio of about one part of RP-1 to two parts of LOX.

 Exploring the Planets

-Starting in 1962, the first Mariner spacecraft were sent from Earth to map the surface of Mars, Venus, and Mercury, and more missions continued to be launched until 1973.
+Starting in 1962, a series of Mariner spacecraft were sent from Earth to map the surface of Mars, Venus, and Mercury, and more missions continued to be launched until 1973.
 Ten Mariner spacecraft were launched, seven of which were successful.
-This program also accomplished the first planetary flyby and gravity assist maneuver, including using “solar sails” to help propel it.
+Mariner 1, Mariner 3, and Mariner 8 failed because of equipment or launch vehicle malfunctions.
+The Mariner program also accomplished the first planetary flyby and gravity assist maneuver, including using “solar sails” to help propel the spacecraft.

 A black and white diagram of the Mariner 10 components.

-In 1977, two Voyager spacecraft were launched to send back detailed images of Jupiter and Saturn.
+The planned Mariner 11 and Mariner 12 spacecraft were reallocated to the Voyager program and designated Voyager 1 and Voyager 2.
+In 1977, the two Voyager spacecraft were launched to send back detailed images of Jupiter and Saturn.
 Voyager 2 then continued to Uranus and Neptune.
 Both spacecraft are still active, exploring interstellar space and sending back data.
-Voyager 1 has completed 45 years in space and, as of June 2023, was 23.3 billion km (14.5 billion miles) from the Earth.
+Voyager 1 crossed the heliopause in 1977 and has completed 45 years in space, with Voyager 2 not far behind.
+As of June 2023, Voyager 1 was reported to be 23.3 billion km (14.5 billion miles) from the Earth.
 However, the nuclear fuel used for the Voyager spacecraft will eventually be depleted.
-So they will be “condemned to wander the universe for eternity but remain the most distant emissary of humankind,” quoting Carl Sagan.
+So they will both be “condemned to wander the universe for eternity but remain the most distant emissary of humankind,” quoting Carl Sagan.

 Communication & Earth Observation Satellites